AnnieChi1020/AnnieChi1020/README.md

 ## Hi!
 I'm Annie 🐵

-A Dynamic and creative Front-End Developer who always eager to learn new techniques!
+A dynamic and creative Front-End developer who always eager to learn new techniques!